 Christmas and holiday parties mean getting lots of family and friends together.
 And getting the family together usually means lots and lots of pictures!
-Here’s some of HTG’s favorite tips for better photos this holiday.
+Here are some of our favorite tips for taking better photos this holiday.

-You might use a tiny digital camera or a honkin’ huge digital single lens reflex.
+You might use a tiny digital camera, your smartphone, or a DSLR.
 It doesn’t matter, because the principals of photography are pretty similar regardless of the equipment you’re using.
-With these few tips, you can improve your family photos, and have the perfect Christmas pics that your whole family begs for a copy of.
+With these few tips, you can improve your family photos, and have the perfect Christmas pics for which your whole family begs for a copy.

 First, Shoot Test Shots